-- be registered with Sporting Schools - provide valid bank details (name, account name, BSB and account number).
-Note, account details can refer to the registered school's general account or a department of education account in the event of a shared service arrangement (such as those currently in place for NSW and WA Department of Education schools) - have no outstanding debts with the ASC, whether in relation to Sporting Schools or otherwise - not be an organisation named by the National Redress Scheme for Institutional Child Sexual Abuse on its list of Institutions that have not joined or signified their intent to join the Scheme.
+- be registered with the Sporting Schools program and have bank details validated (name, account name, BSB and account number).
+Note, account details can refer to the registered school's general account or a department of education account in the event of a shared service arrangement (such as those currently in place for NSW and WA Department of Education schools) - have no outstanding debts with Sporting Schools or the ASC - not be a recipient of a Remote Sporting Schools grant for Terms 3-4, 2024 - not be an organisation named by the National Redress Scheme for Institutional Child Sexual Abuse on its list of Institutions that have not joined or signified their intent to join the Scheme.